-By 22, she graduated from NYU.
+By 22, Jamie’s dreams were coming true.
+She graduated from NYU.
 Moved to Atlanta.
 And accepted her first job in TV.

-She was working at a local nonprofit.
+She was employed at a local nonprofit.
 They were serving families of children with intellectual disabilities.

 “I wanted that!”, Jamie remembers saying.
 Perhaps even envious of her sister’s healthy blood tests.